Edited by: Keri Stooksbury

 Find coverage that offers repairs or replacement for damaged, broken, lost, or stolen items before you go.

-Hot Tip: Some credit cards come with travel insurance so you might already have some coverage without knowing it!
+Hot Tip: There are some credit cards with travel insurance, so you might already have some coverage without knowing it!

 Some parts of the world pose more of a risk to our health than others.
 By ensuring that you have all the travel vaccinations you need before you go, you can reduce the risk of developing serious diseases that your immune system may not be used to.